-- Consider crib safety: the cot must not have any pointed areas and the paint or stickers (if any) should not peel off.
+- Consider safety: the cot must not have any pointed areas and the paint or stickers (if any) should not peel off.

 When it comes to Comfort vs Style, Comfort is the clear winner.

+We have a detailed section on baby furniture.
 If you are not co-sleeping with your baby and need to find a good nest for your little birdie to snooze in all day long, keep in mind the safety factors that have been discussed above before going out looking for baby cribs.

-Return to Baby Sleep section.
+Return to Sleep section.

-Return from Baby Cribs to Homepage.
+Return to Homepage.

 New!
 CommentsHave something to say about what you just read?
 Leave me a comment in the box below :)